symfony-cmf/blog-bundle/README.md

 This bundle is part of the [Symfony Content Management Framework (CMF)](http://cmf.symfony.com/) and licensed under the [MIT License](LICENSE).

+ > **WARNING** The Blog Bundle is a "work in progress" and will only be
+ > complete when all the neessary pieces of the CMF are available.

 This bundle aims to provide everything you need to create a full blog or blog-like system.
 It also includes in-built support for the Sonata Admin bundle to help you get up-and-running quickly.